Location

 Packaged juices, soft drinks, mineral water |

-During the Dhaulagiri Base Camp Trek, toilet and bathroom facilities depends upon the location, altitude, and the choice of your accommodation.
-You should expct basuc amenities and always carry toilet papers, hand sanitizer, and other personal hygiene products.
+During the Dhaulagiri Base Camp Trek, toilet and bathroom facilities depend upon the location, altitude, and the choice of your accommodation.
+You should expect basic amenities and always carry toilet paper, hand sanitizer, and other personal hygiene products.

 Location: Beni, Babiachaur, Dharapani, Muri, Boghara